I really didn’t think there’d be anything in Medora for me.

 Tag your pics and tips #PrairiePeople and #PrairiePlaces on Facebook, Twitter, Instagram and Pinterest.
 Your tips and photos could inspire my next road trip!

-Thanks to our friends at the Theodore Roosevelt Medora Foundation for sponsoring this post!
+Thanks to our friends at the Theodore Roosevelt Medora Foundation for sponsoring this post and covering our lodging and tickets.
 Seriously guys, they make planning your trip incredibly easy.